SOC 2 Type 1 vs Type 2

 SOC 2 Type 1 vs. SOC 2 Type 2

-Both SOC 2 Type 1 and SOC 2 Type 2 reports evaluate an organization’s information systems to ensure they are designed to secure data.
-The primary difference lies in the duration and depth of the assessment.
+Both SOC 2 Type 1 and Type 2 reports assess an organization’s information systems to ensure they are designed to keep data secure.
+The key difference is the duration and depth of the evaluation.

 SOC 2 Type 1

-A SOC 2 Type 1 report assesses the design of a service organization’s systems and the suitability of the design of controls at a specific point in time.
-This type of report answers the question: “Are the controls suitably designed to meet the Trust Service Criteria as of a specific date?”
+A SOC 2 Type 1 report evaluates the design of an organization’s security controls at a specific point in time.
+It answers the question:

 Key Characteristics: